9_Rendering 3D Scenes

 Make sure there are no errors and save the file.

 We calculate coordinates for the grid on the $xy$-plane by defining vertices for vertical lines first and horizonal lines second.
-Apps that use the grid mesh will be able to easily rotate it $90°$ in any direction to place it along the desired plane.
+Apps that use the grid mesh will be able to easily rotate the mesh $90°$ in any direction to place it along the desired plane.

 The ticks